scoconno/scoconno.github.io/ancient/index.md

 ## Additional materials and notes

-The syllabus details our schedule of readings from the course texts.
-I include here additional readings that you might find useful, occasional videos & podcasts, and notes.
-I normally edit and improve my notes each time I offer this course, so please take the posted notes as tentative. **All assignments can be found by clicking the relevant link in Blackboard.**
+The syllabus details our schedule of readings from the course texts. **Consult the syllabus first and read whatever is assigned there first.** I include here additional readings that you might find useful, occasional videos & podcasts, and notes.
+I normally edit and improve my notes each time I offer this course, so please take the posted notes as tentative. **All assignments can be found in Blackboard.**

 **Week 1: Introduction**